Yin Yoga Saddle Pose and Yin Yoga Half Saddle Pose with modifications

 The yin yoga posture of saddle pose targets the sacro-lumbar region, the kidneys, and the ligaments along the spine.
 It also stretches the hip flexors and the quadriceps.

-Start by sitting back on the heels.
-Lean back and allow the low back to curve.
-Depending on the stretch created in the quads you may be able to lower closer to the floor.
+Start by sitting back on your heels.
+Lean back and allow the lower back to curve.
+Depending on the stretch created in the quads, you may be able to lower closer to the floor.

-If you have a healthy lower back you can leave it unsupported, but if you have a history of disc issues use a bolster beginning at the sacrum to rest on.
+If you have a healthy lower back, you can leave it unsupported, but if you have a history of disc issues, use a bolster beginning at the sacrum to rest on.
 Feel free to use support behind the knees and under the ankles if needed.
-You can allow the knees to fall out towards the sides of the mat but be sure they are not lifting off the floor.
-If your neck feels safe you can drop your head back focusing on lengthening the cervical spine or keep your chin tucked into your throat.
+You can allow the knees to fall out to the sides of the mat, but be sure they do not lift off the floor.
+If your neck feels safe, you can drop your head back, focusing on lengthening the cervical spine, or keep your chin tucked into your throat.

 Yin Yoga Half Saddle Pose

-The yin yoga posture of half saddle pose is a back bend that helps to open the ventral side of the body.
+The yin yoga posture of half-saddle pose is a backbend that helps open the ventral side of the body.
 It also activates the stomach meridian.
-Use padding under your knees and buttocks to lessen stress in the knee and you can also place padding under your head and back to create an easier pose.
+Use padding under your knees and buttocks to reduce stress on your knees, and place padding under your head and back to create a more comfortable pose.

 Options for the extended leg:

-• Bend the knee and place the foot on floor,
+• Bend the knee and place the foot on the floor

 • Draw the knee into the chest for the deepest stretch

-To exit both postures inhale, lift up, and engage your abdomen.
+To exit both postures, inhale, lift, and engage your abdomen.
 Then exhale and eventually lower to child’s pose or lie on your belly.
-A nice counter pose is dragon pose.
+A nice counter pose is the dragon pose.

 Mindful Yin Yoga Foundations Online Training